magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ### Do not cover only the working path

-The coded test includes only few assertions regarding the working path of the `validate-shopping-form` calls.
+The tests we have written so far include only a few assertions about the happy path in `validate-shopping-form`.
 Generally speaking you should also cover the *alternative/exception paths*.
 Let's add few of them in our first test.